 Both Pension vs Annuity are popular choices in the market; let us discuss some of the major Difference Between Pension vs Annuity.

-- An annuity is a financial scheme which will pay a set amount of cash over a defined period of time whereas pension is a retirement account which will pay cash after retirement from service.
+- An annuity is a financial scheme that will pay a set amount of cash over a defined period of time, whereas a pension is a retirement account that will pay cash after retirement from service.

-- The pension amount is received only after retirement, whereas a person does not have to wait until retirement to get the annuity amount.
+- The pension amount is receivable only after retirement, whereas a person does not have to wait until retirement to get the annuity amount.

-- One of the key difference is that the pension amount will depend on the total amount that person has earned during his career, whereas annuity amount depends on the amount of money investing by a person over a year.
+- One of the key differences is that the pension amount will depend on the total amount that a person has earned during his career.
+In contrast, the annuity amount depends on the amount of money invested by a person over a year.

-- Annuity scheme can be purchased by any person from the insurance company, whereas a person cannot by pension, it is offered by an employer to employees as a part of an employee’s benefits.
+- Any person can purchase an annuity scheme from an insurance company.
+In contrast, a person cannot live by a pension; an employer offers it to employees as a part of an employee’s benefits.

-- The person who avails pension is generally converted into a family pension after his demise whereas annuity is paid to single life and joint account holder as per agreement.
+- The person who avails pension is generally converted into a family pension after his demise, whereas an annuity is paid to single life and joint account holder as per agreement.

-- An annuity is commonly used in the financial market whereas pension fund is not commonly used in financial markets.
+- An annuity is commonly used in the financial market, whereas a pension fund is not commonly used in financial markets.

-- The big advantage in an annuity is that person is the one who opens an annuity whereas pension account is open by an employer and not by an employee or person.
+- The big advantage of an annuity is that person is the one who opens the annuity.
+In contrast, the pension account is opened by an employer rather than an employee or person.

-- In pension account less transparency as compared to the annuity scheme because a person does not handle the day-to-day maintenance of pension is not handled by a person.
+- In the pension account, less transparency as compared to the annuity scheme because a person does not handle the day-to-day maintenance of the pension.

 Pension vs Annuity Comparison Table

-Let’s look at the top 7 Comparison between Pension vs Annuity
+Let’s look at the top 7 Comparisons between Pension vs Annuity.

-This has a been a guide to the top difference between Pension vs Annuity.
-Here we also discuss the Pension vs Annuity key differences with infographics and comparison table.
+This has been a guide to the top difference between Pension vs Annuity.
+Here, we also discuss the Pension vs Annuity key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.